 The governors have implemented a number of systems to assess risks that the school faces, especially in the operational areas (e.g. in relation to teaching, health and safety, relationships and school trips) and in relation to the control of finance.
-They have introduced systems, including operational procedures (e.g. vetting of new staff and visitors, supervision of school grounds) and internal financial controls (see below) in order to minimise risk.
-Where significant financial risk still remains they have ensured they have adequate insurance cover.
+They have introduced systems, including operational procedures (e.g. vetting of new staff and visitors, security of school grounds) and internal financial controls (see below) in order to minimise risk.
+Where significant financial risk still remains they have ensured they have adequate insurance cover through the DfE RPA scheme.
 The School has an effective system of internal financial controls and this is explained in more detail in the following statement.